Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

 Be selective and only join boards where the pins posted closely align with your own content.

-If you find a board that's full of spam or off-topic pins, do not join these boards.
-What will happen is pins you post will get zero engagement and you’ll actually be hurting your entire account.
+If you find a board full of spam or off-topic pins, do not join these boards.
+What will happen is pins you post will get zero engagement, and you’ll actually be hurting your entire account.

 Pinterest wants you to be active on the platform.
 According to Pinterest’s own best practices page, they recommend and reward creators for being consistent:

 “Add new Pins over time rather than uploading a bunch at once.
 This helps you reach a wider audience.
 You can schedule Pins up to two weeks in advance with our scheduling tools, or plan even further out with tools from approved Marketing Partners.”

 The Tailwind Scheduler is great because you can create content in batches and then schedule your pins to be shared months in advance.
 Best of all, Tailwind will actually recommend the best time slots to post when your audience is most engaged.

 The only way to succeed on Pinterest is to see what is working and do more of it.